 The other main attraction in the Hauptmarkt is the famous Schöner Brunnen (Beautiful fountain) which was added tot he square in 1385, but replaced by a replica in the 20th century.
 There are two two rings, one gold and one black which are hidden on the fence surrounding the fountain that people constantly search for.
 It is said that those who find them with have good luck if they spin them.
 So keep your eyes peeled!!

 Perched up on a hill near Albert Dürer’s house is the Kaiserburg (Castle), one of Nuremberg’s top attractions.
 It is free to walk all around the castle and snap some great pictures of the view over Nuremberg.
 Up at the Kaiserburg, you can also find a youth hostel in the old Emperor’s Stables.
 The castle dates back to the 12th century and when walking up the steep hill to the castle, your first view will be of the Fünfeckturm (Pentagonal Tower) which dates back to 1040!
 The castle itself is one of the main attractions in Nuremberg!

-As we were recently walking around Nuremberg, I happened to look up and see people on the rooftop of a building.
+As we were recently walking around Nuremberg, I happened to look up and see people on the rooftop of a parking structure.
 We decided to take the elevator up and check out the view.
-Turns out its a very large parking garage in the center of the city center.
 When you go up to the top floor, you can check out the most amazing view of Nuremberg with a direct view of the Kaiserburg (Castle).
 From the rooftop, you can hear the different musicians playing beautiful music in different parts of the town and watch all the people walk down a main street.
 I would have to say it’s one of the most beautiful panoramas in Nuremberg!

 The River Pegnitz flows through Nuremberg and the Heilig-Geist-Spital sits in the center of Nuremberg.
 This is actually a hospital that was founded in 1332 and built in the Middle Ages.
 Today, it is just a retirement home for some lucky pensioners!